-Meadow jumping mice inhabit moist grassy and brushy fields, thick vegetation, and woodland edges.
+Meadow jumping mice inhabit moist grassy and brushy fields, thick vegetation and woodland edges.
 The home range is usually less than an acre.
-The name "jumping mouse" is something of a misnomer, as these animals do not normally travel by jumping, rather, they prefer taking short hops of a foot or two.
-Active at night, they eat seeds, grasses, berries, nuts, roots, fungi, earthworms, insects, spiders, and slugs.
+The name "jumping mouse" is something of a misnomer, as these animals do not normally travel by jumping: they prefer taking short hops of a foot or two.
+Active at night, they eat seeds, grasses, berries, nuts, roots, fungi, earthworms, insects, spiders and slugs.

-The species breeds from May to October, with two litters of three to six young born yearly, in nests beneath boards, in hollow logs, and in grass tussocks.
-Zapus hudsonius hibernates in winter; after adding up to 0.2 ounces of body fat (a third of its body weight).
-In October or November, the meadow jumping mouse retires to a nest about 18 inches below the ground.
-The creature curls into a tight ball, buries its nose in its belly, coils its tail around itself, and sleeps.
+The species breeds from May to October, with two litters of 3 - 6 young born yearly, in nests beneath boards, in hollow logs, and in grass tussocks.
+Zapus hudsonius hibernates in winter; in October or November, after laying on up to 0.2 ounces of body fat, the meadow jumping mouse retires to a nest about 18 inches below ground.
+The mouse curls into a ball, buries its nose in its belly, coils its tail around itself and sleeps.
 Its breathing lags, its temperature falls to a few degrees above freezing, and its heart rate slows to a few beats per minute.
 After six months' suspended animation, the meadow jumping mouse emerges in late April or early May.

-Woodland jumping mouse (Napaeozapus insignis)-Found in the Northeast, New England, and Canada, the woodland jumping mouse lives throughout Pennsylvania except for the southeastern lowlands.
-It is 8.4 to 9.8 inches long, including a 51⁄2-inch tail.
-It has a bright yellowish-brown back and sides and a white belly; the tail is tipped with a prominent white tuft.
-Napaeozapus insignis prefers cool, moist hemlock forests in the mountains; it lives near streams, rarely in open fields or meadows, occasionally in dry oak and maple woods.
+Woodland Jumping Mouse (Napaeozapus insignis) - Found in the Northeast, New England and Canada, the woodland jumping mouse lives throughout Pennsylvania except for the southeastern lowlands.
+It is 8.4 - 9.8 inches long, including a 5.5-inch tail.
+It has a bright yellowish brown back and sides and a white belly; the tail is tipped with a prominent white tuft.
+Napaeozapus insignis prefers cool, moist hemlock-hardwood forests in the mountains; it lives near streams, rarely in open fields or meadows, occasionally in dry oak-and-maple woods.

-Woodland jumping mice eat seeds, berries, nuts, green plants, fungi (particularly subterranean fungi of genus Endogene), insects, worms, and millipedes.
-An individual home range is 1.2 to 8 acres.
+Woodland jumping mice eat seeds, berries, nuts, green plants, fungi (particularly subterranean fungi of genus Endogene), insects, worms and millipedes.
+An individual home range is 1.2 - 8 acres.
 Although mainly nocturnal, woodland jumping mice venture out on cloudy days.
 They use burrows and trails made by moles and shrews.
-Normally they travel on all four feet, but for greater speed they hop with their long hind legs and can leap up to ten feet.
+Normally they travel on all four feet, but for greater speed they hop with their long hind legs and can leap up to 10 feet.
 They evade predators by taking several bounds, then stopping suddenly under cover.
-Screech owls, weasels, skunks, minks, bobcats, and snakes prey on woodland jumping mice.
+Screech owls, weasels, skunks, minks, bobcats and snakes prey on woodland jumping mice.
 Like its cousin the meadow jumping mouse, the woodland species hibernates from October to late April or early May (about half the year) in an underground nest, singly or in pairs.
-Females bear three to six young in late June or early July; a second litter may be born in August.
+Females bear 3 - 6 young in late June or early July; a second litter may be born in August.